Chandaro/Fire-Detection-IOT/README.md

 # Fire Detection & Auto-Suppression System

-An AI-Powered real-time fire detection and automatic suppression system using a custom YOLO model streamed from an ESP32-CAM, with automatic servo-aimed water pump suppression controlled via an ESP32 microcontroller.
+An AI-powered real-time fire detection and automatic suppression system using a custom YOLO model streamed from an ESP32-CAM, with automatic servo-aimed water pump suppression controlled via an ESP32 microcontroller.

 [Watch the Full System Demo](https://youtu.be/e7iuw9bi_Rg?feature=shared)